Awakenight/cse15l-lab-reports/Week 2 Lab Report.md

 2. **String[] parameters = url.getQuery().split("=")**, splits the query into two parts, the first part being "s" which is a placeholder for the query which represents string, and the second part being the actual string we want to add to the list.
 3. **if (parameters[0].equals("s")) { words.add(0, parameters[1]); return parameters[1] + " added"; }**, adds the second part
 of the query which we split, adding to an ArrayList of type String that we initialized before the method.
-Along with priting out the message of adding te string to the list, which the image above showcases.
+Along with printing out the message of adding te string to the list, which the image above showcases.

 ![Image](Screenshot 2022-10-14 181052.png)